hackerb9/vt340test/README.md

     Report returned by his VT340+ in response to DECRQTSR (Request Terminal State Report).

-  * QUESTION: How do I convert an image to sixteen colors, but with three of the colors (fg, bg, and bright) fixed and the others free?
+  * OPEN QUESTION: How do I convert an image to sixteen colors, but with three of the colors (fg, bg, and bright) fixed and the others free?

   * Note: lsix splits the montage into rows to reduce waiting when there are more than 21 images to show.
 However, each montage has separate color map, which means the previous row's colors will get messed up.
-I'm not sure there's a good solution for this other than to force a fixed palette (grayscale a good idea?).
+I'm not sure there's a good solution for this other than to force a fixed palette (would grayscale be a good idea?).

 ### Number of colors on a genuine VT340